Efficient Algorithms for Constructing Minimum-Weight Codewords in Some Extended Binary BCH Codes

 Section \ref{sec:preliminaries} includes some notation and definitions used throughout the paper, and in particular some background on BCH and Reed--Muller codes.
 As a preparation for the method used to construct minimum-weight codewords, we demonstrate how this method can be used to prove the well-known fact that Reed-Muller codes are subcodes of extended BCH codes.

-In Section \ref{sec:conversion}, we recall the up-conversion and down-conversion theorems, and re-prove them in a new way.
+In Section \ref{sec:conversion}, we recall the down-conversion and the up-conversion theorems, and state them in a unified way that is more suitable for the current paper.
 In Section \ref{sec:main}, which is the heart of the paper, it is shown how the problem for $s=0$ can be converted to a system of equations, and solutions are provided in some cases.
 It is then shown how to use the down-conversion theorem for moving from $s=0$ to arbitrary $s$, and some concrete examples of the supports of minimum-weight codewords are given.
 A construction via Gold functions for the case $2i|m$ is described in Section \ref{sec:gold}.
 Finally, Section \ref{sec:conclusions} includes conclusions and open questions for future research.

-The paper is supplemented by three appendices.
+The paper is supplemented by four appendices.
+In Appendix \ref{app:conv}, we re-prove the conversion theorems in a new way.
 In Appendix \ref{app:affine}, it is proved that for weight $>6$, the codewords constructed in this paper are \emph{not} affine generators, as they are in a proper affine-invariant subcode.
 In Appendix \ref{app:gk}, we show that the weight-$6$ affine generator of \cite{GK12} is a special case of the current results, in the sense that it can be obtained by an appropriate solution for the equations for the case $i=2$.
 In particular, this shows that for weight $6$, there exists a solution to the equations that, after applying the down-conversion theorem, results in an affine generator.
-In Appendix \ref{app:heuristics}, we present a heuristic probabilistic algorithm for the case $i=3$, $m$ odd.
-While we do not have a lower bound on the success probability of this algorithm, it performed well in practice (we have checked up to $m=15$).
+Finally, in Appendix \ref{app:heuristics}, we present a heuristic probabilistic algorithm for the case $i=3$, $m$ odd.